Selling sickness weighs the virtue of maintenance care in the practice.

 ‘Can you help me, doctor?
 What sort of guarantee can you give me that your treatment for this arthritis will help?’

-‘None I’m afraid.
-But I can give you a reasonable assurance that it will help, and if it doesn’t I will be honest enough to tell you.
+‘None I am afraid.
+But I can give you a reasonable assurance that it will help, and if it does not I will be honest enough to tell you.
 But please first commit yourself to at least two months treatment before we make the final decision.
 Otherwise there is no point in starting.
-There won’t be any miracles.’
+There will not be any miracles.’
 Fortunately, being a successful businessman, he could afford the treatment out of his own pocket.